jouellnyc/BB-ESP32-KIOSK/README.md

 #### What
 - Build your own MLB team kiosk  for your favorite team on a tiny device - all in for $15 or less...
-- If it's gametime the kiosk will refresh every 120 seconds
+- If it's gametime the kiosk will refresh every 120 seconds.
-- If no game it will wait a few hours and retry
+- If no game it will wait a few hours and retry.
 - RGB LED (optional) turns RED if your team is losing, GREEN if winning, BLUE if a tie or WHITE if a game is scheduled for later.
 - Only 1 Network Request is needed per update to https://statsapi.mlb.com/.

 #### Requirements